E. M. Sudarsana Natchiappan

-E. M. Sudarsana Natchiappan is a politician from Indian National Congress party and a member of parliament representing Tamil Nadu in the Rajya Sabha.
+E. M. Sudarsana Natchiappan (29 September 1947 – 17 September 2026) was an Indian National Congress politician who was a member of parliament, representing Tamil Nadu in the Rajya Sabha.

+Life and career

-He was also elected to the Lok Sabha from Sivaganga constituency as an Indian National Congress candidate in 1999 election.
-He is Advocate in Supreme Court of India.
+Natchiappan was also elected to the Lok Sabha from Sivaganga constituency as an Indian National Congress candidate in 1999 election.
+He was Advocate in Supreme Court of India.

-Sudarsana Natchiappan has addressed the United Nations General Assembly on two occasions, both in October 2008.
-He was part of the Indian delegation, and gave statements on UN peacekeeping operations and globalisation and independence.
+He addressed the United Nations General Assembly on two occasions, both in October 2008.
+Natchiappan was part of the Indian delegation, and gave statements on UN peacekeeping operations and globalisation and independence.

-Sudarsana Natchiappan is co-founder and President of the Parliamentarian Forum on Human Rights.
+Natchiappan was co-founder and President of the Parliamentarian Forum on Human Rights.
 The forum is a platform for members of parliament (MPs), cutting across party lines, and catering for the need to discuss and act on human rights violations in the world in general and in India specifically.
 He became the Union Minister of State for Commerce and Industry from 17 June 2013 till 26 May 2014 in Second Manmohan Singh ministry.

+Natchiappan died on 17 September 2026, at the age of 78.

 In Parliament

-Dr. Natchiappan has held the following during his tenure as a Member of Parliament for Tamil Nadu:
+Natchiappan held the following during his tenure as a Member of Parliament for Tamil Nadu: